 Prepare your home for Hurricane Season

-Hurricane season is in full swing for 2018.
-These massive storms can cause a great deal of damage including powerful winds, flooding and even tornadoes as we’ve seen from Hurricanes Matthew & Irma.
+With our first major storm of the season days away from making landfall, it’s time to prepare your home & family for a storm!
+These massive storms can cause a great deal of damage including powerful winds, flooding and even tornadoes as we’ve seen from past Hurricanes Matthew & Irma.
 According to the top weather forecasters, September is the busiest month for hurricanes to make landfall.
 In any event, it’s still best & safest to be prepared regardless.

-While Florence currently looks to be heading to the Carolina’s, should we see another hurricane headed our way it is important to prepare your family and your home!
+While Dorian currently looks to be heading to central Florida, should we see another hurricane headed our way it is important to prepare your family and your home!
 Here are a few tips from the CDC for preparing your home in coastal Georgia.

-- Clean your yard.
 If your yard is littered with toddler toys & lawn chairs like mine is, this might not be what you wanted to hear.
-Before the storm hits, you want to make sure your yard is clear of anything that could blow around and damage your home.
+Before the storm hits, make sure your yard is clear of anything that could blow around and damage your home or your neighbors’ homes.
 This includes patio furniture, those pesky toddler toys, cooking grills, and bicycles- anything not secured.

-- Fill containers with clean drinking water.
-You may want to pick up some bottled water but you can also fill pitchers and other containers for potable water during and after the storm.
+It’s always a good idea to pick up some bottled water from the store.
+But you can also fill pitchers and other containers with potable water for use during and after the storm.
+Use ziploc bags, or sealable containers & store them in your freezer beforehand.
+If you do lose power, these containers will act like ice packs & keep your food cold!
 Fill up those sinks and bathtubs, too, for washing.

 As always, during a hurricane stay tuned to National Weather Service updates and alerts.
 Residents can also subscribe to services like Liberty County EMA’s Alert Liberty, for specific updates in your area.
 If a mandatory evacuation order is given, the best thing to do is leave.
 Take your valuables, load up the family and hit the road!